r2d2-ai/aiflow/contrib/trigger/app/README.md

 -->

 # App Trigger
-This trigger provides your aiflow application the ability to start an action on the Lifecycle events of the application.
+This trigger provides your AIflow application the ability to start an action on the Lifecycle events of the application.
 The handler associated with the *STARTUP* event gets invoked before all other triggers have been started.
 The handler associated with the *SHUTDOWN* event gets invoked after all other triggers have been stopped.